linq2js/ezmodel/README.md

 const a = model({ value: 1 });
 const b = model({ value: 2 });
 const sum = model({
-  // the computed property can also consume properties from other models get value() {
+  // The computed property can also utilize properties from other models. get value() {
     return a.value + b.value;
   },